Maidstone Group

 Before 1688 no sixth rate carried more than 20 guns.
 At the start of the Anglo-French War in 1688 the British captured four 20 plus gunned French vessels, that were rated by the French as sixth rates.
 The British Admiralty submitted a requirement to the Navy Board for a 'standard' sixth rate of 20 guns on the upper deck with four smaller guns on the quarterdeck.
 The vessel proposed by the Navy Board had an estimated cost of £1,676.10.0d per ship with another £2,513 for materials for completion.
 Initially fourteen ships were ordered, Batch 1 of four vessels in July 1693, Batch 2 of eight vessels in spring 1694, Batch 3 of two vessels in March 1695 with a further four in 1696.
 This first standardized group of sixth rates became known as the Maidstone Group.

 Design and specifications

 The initial order was for fourteen vessels spread over three building seasons with another four added in 1696.
 The construction of the vessels was evenly split between Dockyard-built vessels and contracted vessels.
-As with most vessels of this time period only order and launch dates are available.
+As with most vessels of this period only order and launch dates are available.
 Each ship was built to a generalized specification with dimensional creep accruing in all vessels.
 The dimensional data listed here is the general specification, whereas the actual dimensions where known will be listed with each ship.
 The general specification called for a gundeck of 93 ft 0 in with a keel length of 77 ft 8 in for tonnage calculation.
 The breadth would be 24 ft 4 in for tonnage with a depth of hold of 10 ft 8 in.
 The tonnage calculation would be 244 57/94.